espressif/esp-va-sdk/examples/google_voice_assistant/README-GVA.md

 # Project Setup
 * Before proceeding with device configuration, make sure you have read and followed the [Getting Started Guide](../../README-Getting-Started.md).
-* Follow the steps specified in this [link](https://developers.google.com/assistant/sdk/guides/library/python/embed/config-dev-project-and-account) and execute the following sections:
+* Follow the steps specified in this [link](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account) and execute the following sections:
   * Configure an Actions Console project
   * Set activity controls for your account
   * Register the Device Model using the registration UI
-  * Generate credentials
+  * Download credentials
+* After the above steps you should have a file with the name client_secret_<client_id>.json.
+Now execute the first 3 steps in the section `Get an access token` in this [link](https://developers.google.com/assistant/sdk/reference/device-registration/register-device-manual#get-access-token).
+* You should now have a json with the `client_id`, `client_secret` and the `refresh_token` needed for the `Device Configuration`.
+(You can save this json for future use.)

 # Device Configuration
 * Modify the example application (app_main.c) provided in this SDK, to add the `Model ID` and `Device ID` (of your project) in the `device_model` and `device_id` members of `device_config` before making a call to `gva_init()`